-- To give parents peace of mind about the future, knowing their children with disabilities will be safe and secure for the rest of their lives.
+- To give parents peace of mind about the future, knowing their sons and daughters with disabilities will be safe and secure for the rest of their lives.

 - To empower people with disabilities to live good lives as part of the community.

 PLAN works together with families to help them define what a good life looks like, think beyond reliance on professional services, and get the support that they need achieve their goals and priorities at every step of the way.

 To PLAN, the concept of a good life means that every person:

 - Knows the loving support of nearby friends and family